Employers of fairground ride controllers

 Ride inspection

-You must have your ride inspected annually by a competent person.
-HSE considers ride inspectors registered under the Amusement Devices Inspection Procedure Scheme (ADIPS) or under the PIPA scheme (for inflatables) to be competent in undertaking these inspections.
-If you use an inspector from outside these schemes, you may have to demonstrate how you assessed their competence.
+HSE considers ride inspectors registered under the Amusement Devices Inspection Procedure Scheme (ADIPS), or under the Professional Inflatable Play Association (PIPA) scheme to be competent in these inspections.

 Ride maintenance

-Your ride will degrade over time so it is important to check it over regularly and ensure that any routine or extraordinary maintenance is carried out promptly.
+Your ride will degrade over time so it is important to check it over regularly and ensure any routine or extraordinary maintenance is carried out promptly.
 Repairs should only be carried out by a person competent to do them and, where a safety feature is affected, the repair must be reviewed by a competent design reviewer.
 Routine maintenance procedures should be set out in your machine's operations manual.

 Accident history